connect-group/terraform-aws-rds-finalsnapshot/modules/rds_snapshot_maintenance/README.md

 The module will also delete old final snapshots, while retaining a number specified by the `number_of_snapshots_to_retain` variable.

-*On the `first_run` only*, the optional variable `first_run_snapshot_identifier` *may* be used to specify a known snapshot from which to create the database.
-On subsequent runs, this variable is ignored.
+* The optional variable `override_restore_snapshot_identifier` *may* be used to specify a known snapshot from which to create the database.
+This allows for restoration of the database from another environment, or from a backup N days ago.

 How it works
 ------------